MIT-Tab/mittab-deploy/README.md

 Most env vars are defined in `.env`.
 My API keys are not in there for obvious reasons, so code that hits APIs will not function until I figure out how to mock it

+# Deployment

+Deployments are coordinated through the "releases" feature on github.
+Every release will send a hook to the application that updates it.